bradleyeo/SSL-Checker-using-n8n/README.md

 SSL outages can disrupt trust and access.
 This automation ensures you're always ahead of certificate renewals — no more surprises.

 ---

-Feel free to fork and modify.
-PRs welcome!